KaiVandivier/todo-list/devlog.md

 * Create, edit, and delete are working
 * Enable several Todo Lists / projects
 * Move 'topic constants' to a single place; make symbols
-* Make a "Todo" object: either a class, module, or factory function
-* Has properties: title, description, dueDate, priority
+* Make a "Todo" object: either a class, module, or factory function.
+Has properties: title, description, dueDate, priority
 * Application logic (i.e. creating new todos, setting todos as complete, changing todo priority etc.) should be separate from the DOM-related stuff, so keep all of those things in separate modules.
 * Use localStorage to save users' projects and todos
+* Add styles to user interface:
+    * view all projects
+    * view all todos in each project (probably just the title and duedate.. perhaps changing color for different priorities)
+    * delete a todo